ctumolosus/jsdoc-babel/README.md

 ### Passing options through Babel

+If Babel can resolve a `.babelrc` file in your project, it will be parsed as the transformer options.

-You can define [options](http://babeljs.io/docs/usage/options/) to be passed through Babel by adding them to your JSDoc configuration file:
+Alternatively, you can define [options](https://babeljs.io/docs/usage/api/#options) to be passed through Babel by adding them to your JSDoc configuration file:

 ```json
 {